Self-rescue to safe areas after accident

 Rapid escape routes

 There will be a connection between the tunnel tubes via emergency exits, which will enable people in the tunnel to reach safety easily.
 The most important aspect for fast self-rescue is the distance to the nearest emergency exit.
 Emergency exits will be located at no more than 110 m intervals, a significantly shorter distance than in most other railway and road tunnels.
-This means that people who find themselves in the vicinity of an accident will be no more than 110 m from an emergency exit that leads into a safe area in one of the adjacent tunnel tubes.

 Self-rescue in the road tunnel